 Application package submittal and approval dates

+TA request submittal and TA provision dates

 Financing agreement routing and execution dates

 Cost breakdown of project tasks

+Invoice submittal and processing dates

-In FY 2021-22, DFA staff will begin analyzing project data to develop and report performance metrics around Metric Categories 5 through 7, as outlined in Section XI.I of the Policy.
-Data collection and tracking will continue to take place as the Program is implemented in order to establish a baseline for developing specific goals in future Fund Expenditure Plans.
+Staff continue to make improvements to existing databases to be able to better track and report on performance.
+In FY 2021-22, DFA staff will analyze project data and work with stakeholders to develop and report performance metrics around Metric Categories 6 and 7, as outlined in Section XI.I of the Policy for inclusion in future Fund Expenditure Plans.

+Metric Categories 5, 8, and 9: Climate Change, , Community Engagement, and Racial Equity/Environmental Justice

+For metric categories 5, 8, and 9, data collection and tracking will continue to take place as the Program is implemented in order to establish a baseline for developing specific goals in future Fund Expenditure Plans.

-For Metric Category 8 on community engagement effectiveness, data is reported above in Section X.B.
+For Metric Category 8 on community engagement effectiveness, some data is reported above in Section X.B.

+For Metric Category 9 on racial equity and environmental justice, some data is included in Appendix H.

 SCHEDULE